Winner Recruitment Stadium

 Tomorrow, the Yellows kickstart their 2018/19 campaign against Farlsey Celtic.

-The opponents were promotion candidates last season and should be again having made 7 signings including Jack Higgins and Will Hayhurst, both formerly of Town.
-Warrington have lost some starters in Williams, McDonald, Hayhust, Higgins and Goulding amongst others, but Carden has brought the likes of David Raven, Mark Roberts, Ben Garrity, Jack Dunn, Jack Mackreth, Richard Brodie and more to account for the departures.
+The opponents were promotion candidates last season and should be again, having made 7 signings including Jack Higgins and Will Hayhurst, both formerly of Town.
+Warrington have lost some starters in Sean Williams, Jamie McDonald, William Hayhust, Jack Higgins and Liam Goulding amongst others, but Paul Carden has brought the likes of David Raven, Mark Roberts, Ben Garrity, Jack Dunn, Jack Mackreth, Richard Brodie and more, to account for the departures.